nhchiu/Klipper-on-Orange-Pi-Zero-2/README.md

 1. Follow the instructions on [klipper's document](https://www.klipper3d.org/RPi_microcontroller.html) to flash the klipper_mcu.

 2. Enabling SPI (Optional):
-   Add the follow lines to the end of the file `/boot/orangepiEnv.txt`:
+   Add the following lines to the end of the file `/boot/orangepiEnv.txt`:

    ```txt
    overlays=spi-spidev